krustlet/krustlet/docs/community/developers.md

 ## Running

-There default included runtime with Krustlet is `wasi`.
+The default included runtime with Krustlet is `wasi`.

 The `wasi` runtime uses a project called [`wasmtime`](https://github.com/bytecodealliance/wasmtime). wasmtime is a